TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 50/Isaiah 50.3.md

 ---

-I clothe the heavens with blackness, and I make sackcloth their covering.
+I clothe the heavens with blackness, and I make sackcloth their covering."